 - If you do not like cilantro, you can absolutely use fresh, flat leaf parsley in the dressing instead!

 - I always encourage you to make a recipe your own.
-Huge fan of bacon?
-Add more!
+Big fan of bacon?
+Add more.
 Don’t care for red onions?
-Leave them out!
-Prefer iceberg lettuce?
+Leave them out.
+Prefer iceberg or romaine lettuce?
 Use that.
 There's no rules, here - do it your way!

 ©No Spoon Necessary.
-All images and content are under copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-Do not publish this recipe.
+Kindly, do not publish this recipe.
 To reference this recipe please link directly back to this post.